 - #10 biscuits are a standard size that works well for most framing projects.
 Hardware stores with limited woodworking supplies may stock #10 biscuits only.

 - #20 biscuits are made for projects that will undergo considerable stress or that must bear a lot of weight.
 These will work well for plywood and particleboard.
 The long length makes them ideal for an edge-gluing stock for tabletops.

 When choosing biscuits for plater joinery, you should always use the largest size that is practical.
 In most cases, you'll use a #20 biscuit if you can, but if this is too large, you can try a #10 or even #0 biscuits for the smallest joints and thinnest wood stock.

 As far as how far apart to space the biscuits, this is mostly a matter of preference, although there are some basic guidelines you can follow.
-The plate joints should be positioned so that the edge of the biscuit is 2 to 3 inches from the edge of the wood stock.
+The plate joints should be positioned so that the edge of the biscuit is two to three inches from the edge of the wood stock.
 Closer than that, and you risk splitting the wood; further away and you compromise some of the holding strength at the ends.
-Once you've determined the positions for the edge biscuits, you can calculate even spacing for the biscuits between.
+Once you've determined the positions for the edge biscuits, you can calculate even spacing for the biscuits between the edges.
 Anywhere from 6 to 12 inches apart, measured on-center is usually sufficient.

 Biscuit Joinery Tips

 - Double up biscuits on thick stock.
 For example, when gluing up heavy stock for a thick tabletop, cutting double-wide slots and inserting pairs of biscuits will double-reinforce the edge-glued joints and make separation almost impossible.